Elevation: 8,070 ft

 North Face, Class 2

 From the summit, descend north down a brushy shoulder, cross a dry gully and another shoulder to descend a final face section to reach Waddoups Canyon Road.
 Hike west up the road to a saddle at the base of the northwest ridge of Peak 8070.
-This concludes the first leg of today’s 3-peak journey.
+This concludes the first leg of today’s three-peak journey.
 Peak 8909 is up next.
 Please note that the northwest ridge is a easier, less complicated descent option.